2011 Team Speedway Junior European Championship

 The 2011 Team Speedway Junior European Championship was the fourth UEM Team Speedway Junior European Championship season.
-The Final will be place on August 20 2011 in Lendava, Slovenia.
+The Final took place on 20 August 2011 in Lendava, Slovenia.
 Defending Champion are Poland team.
 The champion title was won by Russia team (42 points) who beat Denmark (36 pts), Sweden (26 pts) and an Adria Team, join team of Croatia and Slovakia (16 pts).

 Results

 Because SF Two date was postponed from Saturday to Sunday, defending champion, Poland team was withdrew from the competition by Polish Motor Union (Sunday is date of the Polish Speedway Ekstraliga play-off matches).
 Poland was replaced by "Europe Team" (Latvia and Russia).